apache/arrow-experiments/http/get_compressed/python/client/README.md

 # HTTP GET Arrow Data: Compressed Arrow Data Examples

-This directory contains an example of an HTTP client implemented in Python using the Compressed Arrow HTTP Server example from the parent directory.
-The client makes multiple requests with different headers to negotiate the compression algorithm used to transfer Arrow IPC streams.
+This directory contains an HTTP client implemented in Python that issues multiple requests to one of the server examples implemented in the parent directory, negotiating different compression algorithms for the Arrow IPC stream data.

     python client.py